CSC207-2023Y-UofT/course-project-ancient-brawlers-1/README.md

   of the code.
 * Listeners<br>

-  The listener or the Observer design pattern can be found in the game ui part of our codebase
+  The listener or the Observer design pattern can be found in the game ui part of our codebase.
+Within the module game_ui, all the classes ending with "Screen" such as DefendScreen and MulliganScreen are observers/listeners to the GameFrame class.
+Whenever the GameFrame is told to switch screen all the observers/listeners will update themselves.
 * Dependency Injection<br>

+  This design pattern can be found in a lot of places in our codebase.
+The most primrary example of a use of this design principle would be the dependency injection of our game's GameState class into all the use_cases.
+As the name suggest, The GameState class is responsible for storing the current state of the game and its dependency injection into our use cases, more specifically, the Interactor class within each of the use case allows us to make sure that each use case is up to date.